 PeaZip acts as a frontend for many Open Source archiving executables, each with its own syntax developed and maintained by respective third parts Authors, see "Supported formats" chapter for a comprehensive list of technologies employed in PeaZip.
-For the syntax for each backend executable please refer to the original Authors and the original documentation (i.e. in 7-Zip's documentation and websites), however one of the scopes of PeaZip is offering a simple and homogeneous command line interface documentation and websites), however one of the scopes of PeaZip is offering a simple and homogeneous command line interface to mask the complexity and the differences in command line syntax of underlying applications.
+For the syntax for each backend executable please refer to the original Authors and the original documentation (i.e. in 7-Zip's documentation and websites), however one of the scopes of PeaZip is offering a simple and homogeneous command line interface to mask the complexity and the differences in command line syntax of underlying applications.